The key to a 5-star food hygiene rating is properly implementing a food hygiene system that prioritizes the welfare of your customers.

 Product physical testing

-Physical properties of food to be checked are aspects such as colour, structure, texture, rheology and interfacial properties, and composition.
+Physical properties of food to be checked are aspects such as color, structure, texture, rheology and interfacial properties, and composition.

 What documents do I need?